Simple Father’s Day Cards Kids Can Make in 10 Minutes

 Before starting, gather a few simple materials.
 Thankfully, you probably already own most of them.

-Basic Supplies You’ll Need
+Basic Supplies You’ll Need for simple Father’s Day Cards

 • Construction paper